This post may contain affiliate links. Please read my disclosure for more info.

 With baby’s arrival right around the corner, this final stage is all about wrapping things up and preparing to meet your adorable new baby.

 What should you do in your third trimester?

 Pack your hospital bag

 First up on your third trimester to-do list?
-Get your hospital bag packed up and ready to go.
+Making sure your hospital bag is all packed and ready to go.